somvirs57/whatsapp_chatbot_python/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------
 PART - 3

-3.using Twilio and flask to chat with bot
+Using Twilio and flask to chat with bot

 	1. Creating twilio account to get Whatsapp API
 	2. Install flask
 	3. Define an app using flask and inbuilt twilio API and run it